Solar panel installer working on a rooftop array

 Example: San Francisco is approximately 37.77 latitude, -122.42 longitude.

-Disclaimer: Forecasts and savings are estimates and may vary based on weather and usage.
+Disclaimer: Forecasts and savings figures are estimates and may vary based on weather and usage.
 OnSun provides guidance only and does not guarantee specific energy savings or solar generation outcomes.